Opencontour/Opencontour_mousum/docs/Project Window.md

   ![Image](/image/Figure 4 76 Dropdown Menu, Help Options.jpg)

--  **Cheat Sheet**: Provides an overview of the Opencontour layout and techniques.
+-  **Quick Reference Guide**: Provides an overview of the Opencontour layout and techniques.

 -  **Help Guide**: Opens a new browser tab with a searchable full Help Guide page.